API Design Enterprise API Strategy

 What this means for our “API product” discussion is that you should approach all your business-level capabilities as API products.
 To be sure, this is a long journey, both in terms of building the skills and practices to manage API products, and in terms of slowly building up that catalog of API products that form the digital foundation of your organization.

-But today we have more and more experience in how to do this, we have software solutions such as API marketplaces that help you do it, and we have plenty of proof that doing it is a worthwhile investment in your organization’s future.
+But today we have more and more experience in how to do this: software solutions such as API marketplaces help you achieve this, and there is plenty of proof that doing it is a worthwhile investment in your organization’s future.

 What really matters for API products